 - In addition it improves the overall functioning of the immune system, as it is thought to stimulate immune cells, specifically B cells, which fight infection by building lymphatic tissue and producing antibodies.
 And although it can’t cure AIDS, studies show it may slow down the HIV virus which causes it.

 - Prevent tooth decay which in turn helps to keep teeth whiter, eliminating the need for harsh dental bleaching and combat UV induced skin cancer.

-- An epidemiological study in Japan has shown that people who consume at least one cup of green tea a day, exhibit lower rates on lung, esophageal, and skin cancer.
+- An epidemiological study in Japan has shown that people who consume at least one cup of green tea a day, exhibit lower rates on lung or mesothelioma cancer, esophageal, and skin cancer.

 - Helps with weight loss through acceleration of metabolism and fat oxidation.